NodeFactoryIo/vedran/README.md

 When starting _vedran loadbalancer_ it is possible to configure automatic payout by providing these flags:

-`--private-key` - loadbalancers wallet private key (string representation of hex value prefixed with 0x), used for sending rewards on payout
+`--private-key` - loadbalancers wallet private key (string representation of hex value prefixed with 0x), used for sending rewards on the payout

 `--payout-interval` - automatic payout interval specified as number of days

 `--payout-reward` - defined total reward amount that will be distributed on the payout (amount in Planck).
-If omitted entire balance of lb wallet will be used as total reward.
-If this options is selected than `--lb-payout-fee-address` must be set
+If omitted, the entire balance of lb wallet will be used as a total reward, and in this case `--lb-payout-fee-address` must be set

 `--lb-payout-address` - address on which load balancer fee will be sent.
 If omitted, load balancer fee will be left on load balancer wallet after payout.
 This flag is **required** if `--payout-reward` is set to 0